nodeshift-archived/nodejs-istio-tracing/README.md

     ```
     echo http://$(oc get route istio-ingressgateway -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/nodejs-istio-tracing
     ```
-3. The user will be presented with the web page of the Booster
+3. The user will be presented with the web page of the Example Application
 4. Click the "Invoke" button.
 You should see a "cute" hello message appear in the result box.
 5. Follow the instructions in the webpage to access the Jaeger UI to view the application traces.